alexandre-labs/caps2esc/README.md

 # How to use it:

 * Clone the repo: ```git clone https://github.com/alexandre/caps2esc```
-* Execute the script related with your Linux distro.
+* Execute the script related to your Linux distro.
 You can send a PR to add others distros or execute the easy and simple manual process. =]
-* Apply the [BEE-WARE](https://en.wikipedia.org/wiki/Beerware) license with the @oblitum, if you meet him.
+* Apply the [BEE-WARE](https://en.wikipedia.org/wiki/Beerware) license to the @oblitum, if you meet him.